 How to get plant breeders' rights and what protection it gives your plant varieties.

-You can’t apply for rights of a plant you bred, discovered or developed for a company you’re employed by.
-Your employer can apply for the rights.
+You cannot apply for rights to a plant you have bred, discovered or developed for a company who employs you.
+Your employer must apply for the rights.